JaredLBailey/JaredLBailey.github.io/_posts/2025-11-01-Imitation-Learning.md

 tags: [Imitation Learning, State Machine Framework, Creative Tool Use, Robot Learning]
 ---

+# Page in Progress, Please Excuse the Mess

 This project explores creative tool use in robotics: training a robot arm to both position and cut a food item using a single tool - a pair of scissors mounted on a custom end effector.

 Traditionally, a robot would solve this by swapping tools: pick-and-place to reposition the object, then switch to a cutting tool.
 That process adds time, complexity, and failure points.
 Here, the robot instead treats the scissors as a multi-purpose tool to: